Ochre Color Interior Design

 Ochre Color in Famous Paintings

 Because earth tones are a very stable color and mix well with other pigments, they became the color of choice for artists to use especially when painting with oils.
-In Rembrandt’s famous painting called A Woman Bathing in a Stream (1654), the ochre colors are evident in the red ochre, yellow ochre, and orange ochre tones, and in the Portrait of Hendrickie Stoffels (1626), the famous painter used what we call a pure ochre color for the arms of the chair that Stoffels was sitting on.
+In his famous painting called A Woman Bathing in a Stream (1654), the ochre colors are evident in the red ochre, yellow ochre, and orange ochre tones, and in the Portrait of Hendrickje Stoffels (1626), the famous painter used what we call a pure ochre color for the arms of the chair that Stoffels was sitting on.
 The pure ochre color is a color that enhances the natural beauty of indigenous art, where the richness of the land is celebrated.

 Because of Rembrandt’s love of the ochre color palette, in almost all of his paintings, the earth tones and shades of ochre can be seen.
 He used the ochre color in backgrounds as well as in pieces of jewelry that his subject was wearing.

 Now that we have seen the monetary figures of the world’s most famous paintings, the ochre color palette certainly doesn’t seem boring anymore.
 If anything, it just makes you want to pick up a paintbrush and start dabbling in the ochre color palette with the added hope of making a few million on the side.
-We hope you have enjoyed reading about the humble yellow-ochre color which ultimately can make dreams come true.
+We hope you have enjoyed reading about the humble ochre color which ultimately can make dreams come true.
 We hope you have a completely new take on the ochre color and as you go and experiment with the different shades of ochre, all that is left for us to do, is wish you good luck on your ochre journey.

 Frequently Asked Questions